mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/embodied/developer_tools_tutorials/model_tutorials/model_lightglue.rst

 Model Conversion
 ================
-The LightGlue model is trained using |pytorch| but can achieve optimized inference performance on Intel devices using OpenVINO™.
+The LightGlue model is trained using PyTorch but can achieve optimized inference performance on Intel devices using OpenVINO™.
-To enable this, the |pytorch| model must first be converted to the OpenVINO™ IR format.
+To enable this, the PyTorch model must first be converted to the OpenVINO™ IR format.
 This process is done in two stages: first converting to ONNX, and then converting to IR format.

 .. contents:: Table of Contents
    :local: